Simhyeon/gdmarp/README.md

 For legacy support + Space delimited class is not that bad
 * [ ] Change class macro to get inputs delimited by comma not spaces.

-Un-ergonomic to do with simple unix programs or m4 macro processing
+Unergonomic to do with simple unix programs or m4 macro processing
 * [ ] Add auto scale macro for texts with external programs